frodi-karlsson/basic-xml-json-server/README.md

 (Note: If you're familiar with git, you can instead clone the repository)
 3. Open a terminal and navigate to the directory where you extracted the files.
 4. Run `npm install` to install the required packages.
+5. Replace/edit the example config.xml file with your own XML file.
+The server will serve this file when queried.

 ## Running the server